-The city in New Mexico with the least expensive auto insurance premiums is Alamogordo, which has an average premium of $1,036 per year.
+The city in New Mexico with the least expensive auto insurance premiums is Alamogordo, which has an average annual premium of $1,036 per year.
 By comparison, the average cost of car insurance in New Mexico overall is $1,042 per year.

 Cheapest Cities for Car Insurance in New Mexico